 - Bake cookies and other holiday treats and sell them

 - Sell lanterns and other holiday decorations

-Let's face it: not all of us survived 2020 in terms of employment.
-While others were lucky enough to receive demotions, some were simply let go and it’s unfortunate.
-It's never an option to not celebrate the holidays in a crucial time like this, but it may be time to scale back the celebration this year and think of saving.
-It's a difficult truth everyone should face.
+Let's face it: a lot of us barely got by in 2022 due to the rising cost of living.
+It's never an option to not celebrate the holidays, even during a crucial time like this, but it may be time to scale back the celebration this year and think of saving.
+It's a difficult truth we should all swallow.

-Finding ways on how to save money for Christmas has now become a constant part of the holiday routine.
-Part of being a financially woke adult is to maximize every peso and keep as much savings as possible.
-You can always have your holiday cake and eat it too, as long as you find the right balance between splurging on holiday cheer and budgeting for the upcoming year.
+Finding Christmas money-saving tips is now an essential part of Filipinos' holiday routines.
+Part of being a financially woke adult is maximizing every peso and saving as much as possible.
+You can always have your holiday cake and eat it too, as long as you find the right balance between spending for holiday cheer and budgeting for the upcoming year.